eldelentes/shyo.js/README.md

   	<script src="shyo.js"></script>
   </body>
   ```
 2. Add the class `shyo` and the id `shyo` to the element you want to hide:

 ```<header id="shyo" class="main-header shyo" data-scroll="0">```

-You may also want to modify the  `data-scroll` to define when de script starts working
+You may also want to modify the  `data-scroll` to define when de script starts working.

-3. Activate the script:
+3. Activate the script.

 	```css
 	<script>